nramenta/flow/README.md

 ## Introduction

-Flow began life as a major fork of the original Twig templating engine by Armin Ronacher, which he made for [Chyrp], a blogging engine.
-Flow features template inheritance, includes, macros, custom helpers, whitespace control and many little features that makes writing templates enjoyable.
+Flow began life as a major fork of the original Twig templating engine by Armin Ronacher, which he made for [Chyrp], a now-defunct blogging engine.
+Flow features template inheritance, includes, macros, custom helpers, whitespace control and many little features that make writing templates enjoyable.
 Flow tries to give a consistent and coherent experience in writing clean templates.
-Flow compiles each template into its own PHP class; used with APC, this makes Flow a very fast and efficient templating engine.
+Flow compiles each template into its own PHP class; used in conjunction with PHP's OPcache, this makes Flow a very fast and efficient templating engine.
 Templates can be read from files, loaded from string arrays, or even from databases with relative ease.

 ## Installation